Why should I pursue a second major in studio art/design?

 What are classes like?

-Studios often have 10-20 students in the class, and most classes have about 3-5 projects.
+Studio classes often have 10-20 students in the class, and most classes have about 3-5 projects.
 For some studios, students will have three hours of class time to work on projects, usually with breaks allowed by the professor.
 Because of the intimate class size, studios are very collaborative, allowing students to get input and assistance from peers and professors.
-Many studios are available to people of any experience level in that area, making them accessible to non-art/design students.
+Many studios are available to people of any experience level in that area, making them accessible to students in other disciplines.

 How do critiques work?